CLochstampfor60/Password-Generator/README.md

-# Challenge #3: xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+# Challenge #3: Java Random Password Generator

 ## Description:

-* xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+* Built with the following tools: HTML, CSS, and JavaScript.

-* xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+* Purpose: to generate a random, password for the user to apply to their daily and increasing security needs.

 ___